Tesla CEO Musk taunts short sellers amid legal scrutiny

-WASHINGTON (AP) — Tesla founder and CEO Elon Musk used Twitter late Friday to taunt investors who have bet against his company, even though his previous Twitter comments have spurred a government investigation and shareholder lawsuits.
+WASHINGTON (AP) — Tesla CEO Elon Musk used Twitter late Friday to taunt investors who have bet against his company, even though his previous Twitter comments have spurred a government investigation and shareholder lawsuits.

 The tweets are aimed at “shorts,” or investors who borrowed shares of Tesla and immediately sold them with the hope that Tesla’s share price would fall.
 That would allow the shorts to buy back the stock at a lower price, return the shares to the lender, and pocket the difference.

-Note: This story has been corrected to say Musk is Tesla CEO, not Tesla founder and CEO.